Kochise/atari-ssavcall/README.md

 * How to use it

-Launch the 'SSAVCALL.PRG' program first to install it into memory.
+In the 'SSAVCALL.111' folder, launch the 'SSAVCALL.PRG' program first to install it into memory.
 Then launch the 'TESTSSAV.PRG' program to display a GEM desktop coded with SSAVCALL.

-Some actions are sounded using the 'PRAWPLAY' files, so you need DMA sound system (actually a Falcon030 features both 68030 and DMA).
+Some actions are sounded using the 'PRAWPLAY' files, so you need DMA sound system (actually a Falcon030 features both 68030 and DMA PCM sound).

 * Some infos